firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-10/2014-02-03-hope-for-enthos.md

 _The trunk is the answer,_ he realized._ Inside it is my freedom.
 She just has to open it.
 That's all._

 _She'll open it, and then I'll be free._

-#### About the Author

-Addison Smith is a typesetter for a small newspaper in Northern Minnesota.
-When not doing battle with errant punctuation, he writes fantasy, science fiction and horror.
-He fails to tweet as [@addisoncs](https://twitter.com/addisoncs) but will work on that.